Package 'dda'

 Description

-dda.resdist evaluates patterns of asymmetry of error distributions of causally competing models (y ~ x vs. x ~ y).
+dda.resdist evaluates patterns of asymmetry of error distributions of causally competing models (y ~ x vs. x ~ y). print returns DDA test statistics associated with dda.resdist objects.

 Usage